 chef cooking tips for Thai curry chicken

 One pan dinners are a busy cook’s ace in the hole.
 They are usually quick to prepare.
 Also, they include all the components of a complete meal including a protein, fruit or vegetable, and a grain.
 This dish is no exception.
 A luscious coconut sauce surrounds curry dusted bite sized pieces of chicken with peas, red pepper, and carrots.
 Serve over a bed of fluffy jasmine rice (get my recipe for perfectly fluffy rice here).
 Sprinkle of fresh cilantro and chopped salty cashews for a family-pleasing dinner.

-Take a trip to a foreign land from the comfort of your own kitchen.
+Ready to take a trip to a foreign land from the comfort of your own kitchen?
 Prepare my recipe for Thai Curry Chicken and Rice Bowls tonight.